-There aren’t many recipes that will require days’ worth of cooking but that doesn’t mean it can’t be done.
-You may want to try something a little easier before you dive into a recipe like that.
+There aren’t many recipes that require days’ worth of cooking, but that doesn’t mean it can’t be done.
+You may want to try something easier before you dive into a recipe like that.
 In fact, this crockpot turkey chili with pinto beans is a good place to start.

 Crockpot Turkey Chili with Pinto Beans | Ingredients

 You may have caught on that the ingredients list for this chili recipe and any chili recipe you use can be very fluid.
 Have you ever heard an older relative say they don’t know the measurements for a family recipe?
 They usually say they “eyeball it”.